yaustar/BCoTankGame/TaskList.md

 	- [x] Have it save/load as JSON to a PlayerPref
 	- [x] Add debug command to clear and submit new scores
 - [x] Add player lives logic as end condition for game
-- [ ] Add score that can be changed via debug command
+- [x] Add score that can be changed via debug command
+- [ ] Hook up the UI for the lives
+- [ ] Hook up the UI for the score
+- [ ] Update the highest score UI in the main game
 - [ ] Add end of game UI that shows the score
 - [ ] Check if score at end of game can go on the high score board
 - [ ] If there is a new high score, ask for players name via keyboard